dnlcrl/fast-neural-style-pyfunt/README.md

 This will download ten model files (~200MB) to the folder `models/`.

 ## Running on new images
-The script `fast_neural_style.lua` lets you use a trained model to stylize new images:
+The script `fast_neural_style.py` lets you use a trained model to stylize new images:

 ```bash
 python fast_neural_style.py \